AdirAmsalem/angular-favicon/README.md

 You can download this by:

-* Using bower: `bower install sitefavicon`
+* Using bower: `bower install siteFavicon`
-* Downloading the file "siteFavicon.js" and place it in your scripts folder.
+* Downloading the "siteFavicon.js" file and place it in your scripts folder.

 ## Usage